What if no one answered the call?

 How do I become a member?

-The department conducts an annual recruitment campaign, January to early March and recruitment is ongoing throughout the year.
-The process is easy.
-Pick up an application from the fire hall or from the website.
+The department conducts an annual recruitment campaign form January to March with recruitment ongoing throughout the year.
+The process is easy, pick up an application from the fire hall or from the website.
 Once submitted along with a criminal record check and drivers abstract, you'll be invited to interview.
 Once the checks are complete, you'll get a letter telling you if you've been successful.
 If you are, you're accepted as a probationary member for eleven months.

 What are the requirements?